DOA454/voiceAssistant/Readme.md

 # Voice Assistant
 Voice assistant for Windows OS that executes a set of limited voice commands.
-Integrated with a LLM model that adds flexibility to the range of responses the assistant offers.
+Integrated with an LLM model that adds flexibility to the range of responses the assistant offers.